 These are some straightforward objectives to consider setting for your social media competition:

 - Better customer engagement – Post likes, shares and comments all offer a simple way to measure engagement.

 - Amplified email database – Social media competitions give you the perfect excuse to capture the contact details of potential customers.

 - Increased social following – Whether you’re aiming to get more followers on Facebook, Instagram or another platform, a competition can help your brand stand out from the crowd.

-To avoid setting yourself up for failure, be realistic when deciding which goals to prioritise.
+Be realistic when deciding which goals to prioritise.
 Your competition’s objectives should matter to your business and be achievable within your budget.

 Choose the right competition format.

 There are a number of social media competition formats that could work for you.
 Consider the pros and cons of each one before determining which type to choose.